fullstack-hy2020/fullstack-hy2020.github.io/src/content/9/en/part9a.md

 You may stumble upon a lot of different arguments either for or against TypeScript on different forums.
 The truth probably is as vague as: it depends on your need for the features that TypeScript offers.
 Nevertheless, here are explained some of the reasoning why the use of TypeScript may have some advantages.

 First of all, probably the most noticable feature with TypeScript is that it offers <i>type checking and static code analysis</i>.
-The ability to require values to be of a certain type and to have the compiler warn about wrongful usage can help reduce runtime errors and you might even be able to reduce the amount of required unit tests in a project, at least conserning pure type tests.
-The static code analysis doesn't only warn about wrongful type usage, but also if you for instance misspell a variable or function name or try to use a value beyond it's scope etc.
+The ability to require values to be of a certain type and to have the compiler warn about wrongful usage can help reduce runtime errors and you might even be able to reduce the amount of required unit tests in a project, at least concerning pure type tests.
+The static code analysis doesn't only warn about wrongful type usage, but also if you for instance misspell a variable or function name or try to use a value beyond its scope etc.

 A second advantage with TypeScript is that the type annotations in the code can function as a type of <i>code level documentation</i>.
 It's easy to check from a function signature what kind of arguments the function can consume and what type of data it will produce.
 The type annotation bound documentation will always be up to date and it makes it easier for new programmers to start working on an existing project and it is also helpful when returning to earlier made code.